tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/05-internal-app-build.md

 - What went wrong?
 - Create a **short-lived** [CLASSIC Personal Access Token](https://github.com/settings/tokens/new?scopes=read:packages) in github with read:packages permissions and copy the value
 - Update the token in the `.npmrc` file with this value.
-- Commit & push your changes
+- Commit & push your changes (following the extra steps Github will give you)
-- Use the github web interface to find the pipeline and check the pipeline now succeeds
+- Use the github web interface to find the pipeline and check if the pipeline now succeeds
+- Check your list of classic github PATs
 - Disable the pipeline.
-- Invalidate your github PAT

 ## Questions (write your answers in the notes section):
-- Which part of this is pipeline is insecure and why?
+- Which part of this pipeline is insecure and why?
 - What else could go wrong?

 ## Hints